ProjectSegfault/transparency/finance/2023/8 - August.md

 - We stopped paying for OVH after migrating to a different server from a friend I and Aryak both know.
 - We paid a VPS from RackNerd costing 44,54 € per year.
 - BuyVM deducted the money from the credit we have to pay the monthly bill of PIZZA-1.
 The credits left have been updated.
+- We bought 2 spare drives (65.70 € in total) in order to [avoid getting into this situation again](https://psf.lt/blog/about-soleil-levants-downtime).